Rand Teed

-Please meet Rand Teed, founder of the Drug Class website and DVD Series for home and classroom use.
+Please meet Rand Teed, founder of Drug Class and DVD Series for home and classroom use.

 1. Please introduce yourself to the readers.